Storidge/cio-faq/cluster.md

 # Cluster

-### Do you have a node label for Storidge or cio nodes?
-It would help for service constraints.

-Active cio nodes have label 'cio=true'.
-When a cio node is cordoned for maintenance, the label will be changed to 'cio=false'

 ### If we have to migrate volumes to another location, is it easy with this plugin?

 Moving a volume from one cluster to another cluster at a different location is a roadmap item.